Optimize · v1.0 NEW VERTICAL

 Supply chain AI without receipts is a liability waiting for a subpoena.

 Optimization is now non-deterministic, GPU-bound, and changes every release.
-Yet the receipts shippers, insurers, customs officers, and ESG auditors demand are still PDFs.
-HiveLogistics replaces "the dispatcher's word" with a signed, replayable artifact — generated the instant cuOpt returns a solution.
+Yet the receipts shippers, insurers, customs officers, and ESG auditors want are still PDFs.
+HiveLogistics replaces "the dispatcher's word" with a signed record you can check later, made the instant cuOpt returns a solution.

 DOT · FMCSA